orbitjs/orbit/README.md

 as they support Orbit's interfaces.

 The methods for accessing and transforming data return promises.
 These promises might be fulfilled synchronously or asynchronously.
-Depending on whether they successfully resolve, events are triggered.
+Once fulfilled, events are triggered to indicate success or failure.
 Any event listeners can engage with an event by returning a promise.
 In this way, multiple data sources can be involved in a single action.

 Standard connectors are supplied for listening to events on a data source and